Today I have a story for you.

+This was paradise.
 The cage was so vast they could hardly see past all the various plants and toys to the metal bars at the far end.
 There were tiny fruits growing on the plants, balls to play with, a ferris wheel to run around on when tearing from one end of the cage wasn’t enough, and even a maze to learn for extra treats.
 They were both smart mice with great imaginations and learned the maze fast.

 The trickiest play was the button push for water.
 It poured out into a little stream when you pressed your paw on the right one.
 That took many whisker twitches to figure out.
 But they got it.

 Someone they called god came every other day to clean up after them, which was best of all.
 God put them here, didn’t he?

 They built a nest in the best place beneath their favorite fruit tree near the water stream (there were so many fine places) and birthed six little mice.
 Oh, joy, six more mice running around and playing.
 It wasn’t long before six little mice became thirty mice and even more fun was had.
 Except when those mice turned into thirty mice and god came and not only cleaned, but removed some of the mice.
 They were missed, at first, but more mice were born to replace them.

 Time passed, and one day god did not arrive to clean their mess.

 Two darks later, and he didn’t arrive.
 Four darks later and their shit piled up, creating an interest to flies and other small critters the mice did not care for.
 There were no treats from the maze, either, no matter how often one ran it.

 Also, it was getting a bit crowded in paradise.